 In case you want to grill your steak as Argentinians do, follow these simple steps:

-Argentinians don't like to rush, so they take their time to cook and prepare the food and, more importantly, enjoy each other's company.
+Argentinians don't like to rush, so they take their time to cook, prepare the food, and, more importantly, enjoy each other's company.

 For many Argentinians, the gathering ritual is as, if not more important, than the food itself.

-It takes about 4-5 minutes per side, or until an internal thermometer reads 130-135 degrees Fahrenheit for medium-rare and around 145 degrees for medium.
+It takes about 4-5 minutes per side until an internal thermometer reads 130-135 degrees Fahrenheit for medium-rare and around 145 degrees for medium.

-Marinate steak for at least an hour to yield flavor explosion.
-You can certainly rub the sauce on the meat right before grilling if you're short on time.
+Marinate steak for at least an hour to yield a flavor explosion.
+You can undoubtedly rub the sauce on the meat right before grilling if you're short on time.

 To cut against or across the grain is to slice the lines/grooves that run in the meat in the opposite, perpendicular direction; this will make your steak more tender and juicy.

-It's best to make the sauce and rest in the fridge for a couple of days to blend the flavors.
+It's best to make the sauce and rest in the fridge for a few days to blend the flavors.

 Keep the leftover sauce refrigerated in an airtight container.
 It is best to consume within 24-48 hours.